-The All of Us Research Program is a program, under the direction of NIH Director, Dr. Francis Collins,
+The All of Us research program, under the direction of NIH Director, Dr. Francis Collins, was launched

-that was launched

 in 2017 with the mission to enroll one million or more people from across the U.S.

 to share information about their health, habits and lifestyle.
 By looking for patterns,

-researchers may learn more about what affects people's health.
+researchers may learn more about what factors affect people's health.

 The program has already enrolled more than 387,000 participants and covers a diverse

 and inclusive population.
 This important effort helps to assure that the data repository